 SECRETARY – Wherever the term Secretary appears on the plans, in any specification, or in the contract it shall be read as, and shall mean; the Legislative Body of the Municipality.

-PROJECT SPECIAL PROVISIONS – Additions and revisions to the Standard Specifications for Construction, Supplemental Specifications, General Special Provisions applicable to the Contract, as well as other provisions specific to the Contract.
-Also referred to as Special Provisions.

-SPECIFICATIONS – The compilation of provisions and requirements for the performance of prescribed work including the Standard Specifications for Construction, Supplemental Specifications, General Special Provisions, Project Special Provisions, and other requirements included in the contract.

-STANDARD SPECIFICATIONS or STANDARD SPECIFICATIONS FOR CONSTRUCTION – The Vermont Agency of Transportation book entitled Standard Specifications For Construction and the specifications included therein, as approved for general and repetitive use and application in Agency/Municipal projects.

 STATE – Wherever the term State appears on the plans, in any specification, or in the contract, it shall be read as, and shall mean; the Legislative Body of the Municipality.

 SURETY – An individual or legal entity acceptable to the Town executing the bond or bonds furnished by the bidder or contractor.

-WORK – The furnishing of all labor, materials, equipment, and incidentals necessary or convenient to the successful completion of a project and the carrying out of all duties and obligations imposed by a contract.

-WORKING DAY –

-Weekdays during the Construction Season during which construction operations may proceed.
-If the Contractor works on Saturdays, Sundays, holidays, or during the Seasonal Closure Period, those days will be considered Working Days.

 ADD TO DEFINITION LIST IN 101.02, DEFINITIONS, the following definitions: